 - The failure to pay penalty: 0.5% per month of the balance due, with a maximum of 25%

 The IRS will forgive penalties on two different grounds.
-The first one is a first-time abatement.
+The first one is a first-time penalty abatement.
 The first time you have a delinquency they’ll forgive it, no questions asked.
 You usually have to request it, but once requested the IRS will forgive the penalty.

 The other way to ask for penalty abatement is through reasonable cause.
 If the reason you were delinquent on your taxes was reasonable according to the IRS, and it was not intentional, then there’s a chance the IRS will forgive those penalties as well.

 Penalty abatement is simply removing the penalties after they are assessed.
-Failure to File (FTF) and Failure to Pay (FTP) penalties generally require abatement because the IRS assesses these penalties electronically when a return is filed, or a transaction is made on a balance due account.
+Failure to File (FTF) and Failure to Pay (FTP) penalties generally require abatement because the IRS assesses these penalties electronically when a tax return is filed, or a transaction is made on a balance due account.

 Other penalties are proposed during IRS audits and investigations.
 These include accuracy or fraud penalties, and usually require you to deal with IRS auditors or appeals officers prior to the assessment of the penalty.
 Taxpayers can request abatement of return accuracy penalties after they are assessed, but the abatement process may require using special IRS procedures or taking the IRS to court.
 This can take years to resolve.